How do I create and use custom fields?

-Tags in the "Personalization Tags" column can be used in email content and subject lines.
+Tags in the "Personalization Tag" column can be used in email content and subject lines.
 See more detail on this below.

-The "Preference Center" column is where you can control which fields are visible to subscribers in the Preference Center, if you use one, and which of those are "required" fields.
+The "Preference Center" column is where you can control which fields are visible in the subscriber preference center, if you use one, and which of those are "required" fields.

-To delete a custom field, hover your mouse over the field row and clicking the trash can icon that displays on your right.
+To delete a custom field, hover your mouse over the field row and click the trash can icon that displays on your right.

 Important: Please be aware that deleting a custom field will also delete any data already stored in that field for all of the subscribers on your list.